think-cell/wg21/P2881-generator-for.md

 The `for` loop is lowered to a call to `operator()` on the generator, passing it the body of the loop transformed into a lambda.
 That lambda takes the type specified in the binding of the loop qualified with `&&`.
 Reference collapsing rules ensure that it is turned into an lvalue reference if necessary.
+The extra step is necessary as the binding of the `for`-loop might be a structured binding which is not allowed as a lambda argument.
 The lambda body then consists of the binding of the range-based `for` loop, the body of the loop, and a (potentially unreachable) `return std::continue_`.